-Rankings in Freedom in the World 2010: 6 Political Rights, 5 Civil Liberties (Not Free)
+Rankings in Freedom in the World 2016: Status: Not Free.
+Freedom Ranking: 5.5; Political Rights: 6; Civil Liberties 5.

-Kazakhstan, a vast land of mountains and desert, has been populated since 8000–10,000 BC by pastoralists and nomads.
-The earliest ancient state in Kazakhstan was the Turkish Kaganate, which was established in the sixth century AD.
-However, for the most part, the territory was under foreign domination.
-Arab invasions of the area in the eighth and 11th centuries led to the establishment of Islam as the dominant religion.
-After the invasion of Genghis Khan between 1219 and 1221, the Mongols introduced more formal territorial boundaries and administrative structures to facilitate the payment of tributes.
-Both Turkic and Uzbek clans maintained these structures over time under succeeding khanates.
+Kazakhstan, a vast land of mountains and desert, was populated starting in 8000–10,000 BC by pastoralists and nomads.
+The earliest state in Kazakhstan was the Oghuz Turkish Kaganate, which was established in the sixth century AD.
+For the most part, however, Kazakh territory was under foreign domination.
+Arab invasions from the 8th to the 11th centuries led to the adoption of Sunni Islam as the dominant religion.
+After the invasion of Genghis Khan between 1219 and 1221, the Mongols introduced more formal territorial boundaries and administrative structures (khanates) to facilitate the payment of tributes.
+Both Turkic and Uzbek clans maintained these structures under succeeding khanates.

 Russian Conquest, Soviet Domination

 Russia exerted control over Kazakh territory starting in the 18th century and Kazakhstan was made part of the Russian Empire in the mid–19th century into the Russian Empire.
 An independent Kazakh state was established following the Russian Revolution in 1917 but was short lived.
 The Bolshevik Red Army reconquered the territory fully in 1920 and Kazakhstan was incorporated into the Russian Soviet Federated Socialist Republic in 1920.
 It became an autonomous republic in 1925 and then a full Soviet Socialist Republic in 1936.